Appointments can be via video call, telephone or in person. Home visits may be available upon request.

 Each person has different dietary requirements and consultations with LONDON DIETITIAN are tailored to every clients' unique needs because this will help lead to a healthier lifestyle and achieve your dietetic goals.

-London based registered Dietitian, Nutritionist and Certified Health Coach.
+Registered Dietitian, Nutritionist and Certified Health Coach.

 I believe I can work with you, and empower you to take control of your diet, your lifestyle and your health.
 Together we will set appropriate and attainable goals, and I will guide and motivate you to achieve them.
 I am experienced to help with a wide range of conditions and have a special interest in digestive problems, coeliac disease, a heart-healthy diet and in the arena of sports nutrition.